 The default speed limit in built-up areas should be lowered to 20mph.
 There's plenty of evidence that this does change actual speeds, even without increased enforcement, and does reduce injuries and fatalities.

 This limit can be raised to 30mph on stretches of road where that is appropriate, after a safety audit.
 This should require good visibility, sufficiently frequent crossing places for pedestrians, adequate (LTN 1/20 compliant) cycling infrastructure, and the absence of schools, parks, care homes or other destinations with large numbers of vulnerable users.

-Local authorities should be allowed to set 10mph speed limits in short stretches of streets: outside schools, small cul-de-sacs, access-only high streets, and so forth.
+Local authorities should be allowed to set 10mph speed limits in short stretches of streets: outside schools, in small low-traffic stubs, on access-only high streets, and so forth.